MiningDAO/DeMine/README.md

 There are 10 contracts deployed:

- - Pausable: to pause/unpause the contract
- - Custodian: set checking/saving accounts holding assets
- - ERC20Payable: support multiple ERC20 token payments, in our case it's stable coin
- - PoolMetadata: set pool metedata, incluing owner, tokeCost, tokenPrice
- - CycleMetadata: set cycle metadata, including reward and supply
- - DeMineNFTMetadata: set token level allowance and price for locked tokens
- - DeMineNFTController: provide functions for users to liquidize locked tokens, also provide functions for owner to create pool and add supply
- - DeMineNFT: ERC1155 related funcitonalities, also provide function for users to cashout their tokens
  - Diamond: contract to provide diamond related functionalities
- - DeMine: the proxy contract holding state
+ - ERC20Facet: support multiple ERC20 token payments, in our case it's stable coin
+ - MortgageFacet: contract to mortgage computation power to get tokens
+ - PrimaryMarketFacet: contract to sell locked nfts
+ - BillingFacet: contract to sell earnings to pay bills

+All nft/agent/erc20 contracts are at contracts.json file.
+The part of the file is auto-generated so take care when editing it.
+All BSC wrapped token are from: https://www.binance.org/en/assets-proof.

 # Account System